8 Best Breadmakers in Australia (2025)

 Wattage: 550W

 The TODO BM1331 Bread Maker is small and affordable.
-With a price below $100, this machine is one of the cheapest bread makers in price with a space-saving design.
-It features crust colour customisation, two loaf size options, a keep-warm function, and a delay timer.
+At below $100, it is one of the cheapest bread makers with a space-saving design.
+It has a function to customise the crust colour, two loaf size options, a keep-warm function, and a delay timer.

 Best Bits of TODO BM1331 Bread Maker